 Change from the second para of 10.3.2.9 as follows:

+A STA shall not transmit an Ack or BlockAck frame in response to a QoS Data frame whose Ack Policy is No Ack.
 A STA shall not transmit an Ack frame in response to a Management frame of subtype Action No Ack.
-A STA shall not transmit an Ack or BlockAck frame in response to a QoS Data frame whose Ack Policy is No Ack.
 A non-AP STA shall not transmit an Ack or BlockAck frame in response to a group addressed frame.

 NOTE 1—Group addressed MSDUs are sent to an AP in individually addressed frames.